waansolutions/html5-boilerplate/README.md

 - robots.txt
 ````

-The source code is self-explanatory so if you wish to use html5-boilerplate just include the files and all dependencies.

 ####About waan.it

 "waanit - Exceptional solutions through innovation"

-waanit specialized in machine learning and augmented reality base application development in any device or platform. we are experts in understanding client requirement and optimizing business from the inside, providing expert and enhanced solutions on diverse technologies.

-waanit also works on research and development of new technologies and concepts that will help others via open source projects.

-For more details contact admin@waan.it
+Specialized in machine learning, augmented reality and application development  waanit strives to provide compatible yet effective solutions for enhancing varied web, desktop and mobile platforms to suit a large number of applications (anything from personal to businesses use).

+In addition to that, we also perform comprehensive research and development on new and upcoming technologies with the aim of contributing to the progress of more dynamic application development.

+If you have any questions, please feel free to e-mail us at admin@waan.it, and we will respond back to you at the earliest.

 ####Special thanks to